rishixxxx/Rishix19/README.md

 I'm a Data Analyst with a curiosity to extract insights from any Data's.

-Outside of coding, I love pushing my limits with strength training 🏋️‍♀️,reading Informative Contents
+Outside of coding, I love pushing my limits with strength training 🏋️‍♀️ and reading Informative Contents

 ## 🛠️ Skills